 We recorded acquired in-process research and development expenses of \$5.1 million in the year ended December 31, 2019.
-This was due to the acquisition of in-process research and development from uniQure as a result of the execution of an Amended and Restated Collaboration and License Agreement and a separate Collaboration and License Agreement.
-See Note 6 to our financial statements included elsewhere in this prospectus for further discussion regarding the accounting treatment of this transaction.
-We do not currently expect to recognize any acquired in-process research and development expenses in 2020.
+This was due to the acquisition of in-process research and development from uniQure as a result of the execution of an Amended and Restated Collaboration and License Agreement and a separate Collaboration and License Agreement with uniQure.
+See Note 6 to our financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this transaction.
+We did not incur any acquired in-process research and development expenses in 2020.